kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 * to run client-side form validation.
 * to implement AJAX to process form submissions.

-Best of all, all of the above-mentioned JavaScript is managed by [RequireJS](http://requirejs.org/), the popular JavaScript module loader.
+Best of all, all of the above-mentioned JavaScript is 100% managed by [RequireJS](http://requirejs.org/), the popular JavaScript module loader.
+WordPress prevented RequireJS from functioning *exactly* the way I wanted it to and was the main reason I jumped over to Jekyll.

+In the context of kaidez.com, RequireJS certainly "requires" further discussion...

+The Tipue search functionality mentioned above needs four JavaScript external files to work, including jQuery.
+In the old days, I would have to link these four files to my page in `<script>` tags, then write actually implement the the search code in a fifth file somewhere.

+But by properly configuring RequireJS on my site (read more on that [here](http://requirejs.org/docs/api.html#data-main)), Tipue is, instead, set up in one file.
+This file includes the implementation code while the four needed files are listed as dependencies in a JavaScript array.
+Here's a sample:

+{% prism javascript %}
+define(["jquery","tipuesetContent","tipueset","tipue"], function($, tipuesetContent, tipueset, tipue) {

+    $('#tipue_search_input').tipuesearch({
+      'show': 10,
+      'showURL': false,
+      'highlightEveryTerm': true
+    });

+});
+{% endprism %}